 Brightness Intelligence Plus

-BenQ has gone above and beyond to make sure their monitors are causing as little harm to your eyes as possible.
-Along with B.I.+, they’ve added their Eye-Care technology.
+BenQ has gone above and beyond to make sure their monitors are causing as little damage to your eyes as possible.
+Along with B.I.+, they’ve added their Eye-Care technology as well.

-There are two main things that Eye-Care brings to the table: reduced strong blue light and elimination of screen flicker.
+There are two main features that Eye-Care brings to the table: reduced blue light filter and elimination of screen flicker.

-Strong blue light can be harmful to the human eye over long periods of time; monitors produce a lot of blue light.
-This monitor comes with blue light eliminating tech, a way to reduce the harmful blue light that is typically found in monitors without changing the color balance.
+Strong blue light can be harmful to the human eye over long periods of time - and monitors produce a lot of blue light.
+This monitor comes with blue light eliminating technology, which physically reduces the harmful blue light without changing the color balance.

-This leaves you with a great looking image, without the harm to your eyes.
+This leaves you with a great looking image, without any undetected damage to your eyes.

 Screen flicker is another big one that’s harmful to your eyes.
-Screens typically flicker, usually fast enough that you can’t see it, but it’s still happening.
+Screens typically flicker - and usually at a rate that's impossible to detect - but it’s still happening.
 This can cause strain and fatigue on your eyes.
-BenQ knows this and has eliminated the screen flicker all together, again helping to reduce eye strain.
-They’ve really put in the work when it comes to eye safety and their monitors.

-My main monitor is a 27” curved 144Hz screen, so I wasn’t sure what to expect when testing the EX3203R.
-I only sit 2.5-3 feet away from my monitor, so I feared this 32” monster would be too big and I'd have to move away to obtain the maximum viewing potential.
+My primary monitor is a 27” curved 144Hz screen, so I wasn’t sure what to expect when testing the EX3203R.
+I only sit 2.5-3 feet away from my monitor, so I feared this 32” monster would be too big, and I'd have to move back to obtain the best viewing experience.

-After getting everything hooked up, I sat down at the desk and realized that even though I was way closer than the suggested 1.8 meters, the monitor didn’t feel too big, which I largely attribute to the viewing angle and curved screen.
+After getting everything hooked up, I sat down at the desk and realized that even though I was way closer than the suggested 1.8 meters, the monitor didn’t feel too big at all - a factor I largely attribute to the viewing angles and the curved display.

 Messing with the settings for my initial setup was a breeze.
 Everything is well labeled, and the monitor controls are intuitive.